syedshah94/Parking-App/README.md

     near future if I have time to add in more robustness to this app.

+LONG TERM GOALS:
+    Users may be reviewed, and earn 'courtesy points'.
+Who knows, maybe they can spend these courtesy points somehow, maybe use it as coupons or just show off that they're better than you when it comes to courtesy or something... sure, lets go with that.

 ## Links and Resources
 (Anything you've looked up so far or are thinking about using.)